robotology/human-sensing/README.md

 # face-recognition
-This repository contains software related to face recognition
+This repository contains software related to h